mathiasgrimm/di-container-php/README.md

 ### General Rules for all bindings
 - you cannot bind a component that has been already used
-- you cannot unbind a compoentn that has been already user
+- you cannot unbind a component that has been already user
 - you cannot extend a component that has never been defined
 - you cannot extend a component that has been already used